cloudoperators/greenhouse/docs/user-guides/plugin/plugin-management.md

 Changes that are done directly on a _Plugin_ which was created from a _PluginPreset_ will be overwritten immediately by the _PluginPreset_ Controller.
 All changes must be performed on the _PluginPreset_ itself.
 If a _Plugin_ already existed with the same name as the _PluginPreset_ would create, this _Plugin_ will be ignored in following reconciliations.

-To prevent accidental deletion of the _Plugin_, the _PluginPreset_ has the annotation `greenhouse.sap/prevent-deletion`.
-To delete the pluginPreset along with the plugins, you must first remove the annotation.
+A __PluginPreset__ with the annotation `greenhouse.sap/prevent-deletion` may not be deleted.
+This is to prevent the accidental deletion of a __PluginPreset__ including the managed __Plugins__ and their deployed Helm releases.
+Only after removing the annotation it is possible to delete a __PluginPreset__.
 ## Example _PluginPreset_

 ```yaml